robiXxu/pi-cd/README.md

-A small server made for continuous deploment on my raspberrypi.
+A small server made for continuous deploment on my RaspberryPI.